-Students with disabilities in grade 8 who have growth data on the RICAS math state assessment https://www.ride.ri.gov/informationaccountability/accountability/stateperformanceplan.aspx#41832102-theory-of-action-revisions
+Students with disabilities in grade 8 who have growth data on the RICAS math state assessment.

 Is the State's theory of action new or revised since the previous submission? (yes/no)

 Please provide a link to the current theory of action.